UrbanInstitute/ui-equity-tool/README.md

 for the tool, you can skip most of the files in this repo and head straight to `scripts/lambda/equity_calculations.py`.

+## License
+This code is licensed under the GPLv3 License

 ## Codestar Files
 If you are not planning on deploying to AWS, or using AWS services, you can skip